Samuel Bernard (artist): Life

-He joined the Académie Royale de Peinture et de Sculpture on its foundation in 1648 and became professor there in 1655.
+He joined the Académie Royale de Peinture et de Sculpture on its foundation in 1648 and became a professor there in 1655.
 He was expelled on religious grounds in 1681, but restored to his post following his recantation of Protestantism four years later.

 He died in Paris in 1687.
 The financier Samuel Bernard was his son.

 Works

 He engraved plates, both in line and in mezzotint.
 They include: